margolisj/go-supreme/readme.md

 Buys some supreme stuff

 ## Getting Started
-1. Make sure you have a task file somewhere and its being pointed at in code.
+1. Make sure you have a task file somewhere to use on the command line.
 2. Build and go.
 Pretty easy.
 ~~~~
-export GO111MODULE=on
 go build
-./supreme
+./supreme ./pathto/tasks.json ./optionalSettings/path.json
 ~~~~

 ## Building Versions